wp-plugins/emma-emarketing-plugin/README.txt

 3. This Plugin requires PHP version 5.2.6, as it uses json_encode with integers in the Emma_API class

 == Changelog ==

+= 1.1.2 =
+* Fixed bug that was causing automation to fail in some instances.
+* Updates to documentation.

 = 1.1.1 =
 * Updated screenshots and readme.txt